simroux/globalspacers_scripts/Analyses/Target_Custom_datasets/Readme.md

 ## Matching spacers to new virus sequences
 **Note: here we use the viruses presented in Fig. 5, including some that are part of IMG/VR, but we reprocess as this also provides a good illustration of how such an analysis can be conducted on any virus dataset.**.

-XX LINK TO NOTEBOOK ?
-XX

-First, we build the required database for the potential targets, here "selected_uvigs.fna".
+First, we build the required database for the potential targets, here "selected_uvigs_for_network.fna".
 ```
 conda activate spacerextractor
 spacerextractor create_target_db -i ../../Data/Additional_data/selected_uvigs_for_network.fna -d selected_uvigs_db -t 4 --replace_spaces